Logiqx/gps-wizard/docs/ideas/gybes/README.md

 Prior to calculating any gybe metrics it is necessary to decide which data points constitute each gybe.

 One relatively simple approach would be to consider all of the possible mid-points for the gybe.
-An accumulated distance of 100 meters prior to the mid-point point dictates the start point, and accumulated distance of 100 meters after to mid-point dictates the end point.
+An accumulated distance of 100 meters prior to the mid-point dictates the start point, and accumulated distance of 100 meters after to mid-point dictates the end point.

 The straight-line distance between the start point and end point can be calculated for every possible mid-point.
 Theoretically, the "best choice" of mid-point for the gybe will be the one with the shortest distance between the start and end points.